mschmulen/ios7-javascript-bridge/README.md

 2. JavaScript is the first non Apple proprietary language (Objective-C ) to be supported in the Native iOS XCode tool chain.
 3. It's very easy to get started.

-You can checkout the WWDC introduction "Integrating JavaScript into Native Apps" session on [apples developer network ] (https://developer.apple.com/wwdc/videos/?id=615 )
+You can checkout the WWDC introduction "Integrating JavaScript into Native Apps" session on [Apple's developer network] (https://developer.apple.com/wwdc/videos/?id=615 )

 ### Getting Started